Code of Conduct

 Students who break playground rules will discuss the incident with the adult supervisor.
 Students will be taught and be given the opportunity to practice expected behavior.
 Repeated misbehavior may have consequences (time-out on the wall, not play a particular game, etc.) while rules are being re-taught.

-Students who continue to break playground rules will be given a Warning Slip.
-A copy of the Warning Slip is sent home to be signed by a parent or guardian and returned to school.
+Students who continue to break playground rules will be given a referral.
+If the referral is for a major or repeated offence,it is sent home to be signed by a parent or guardian and returned to school.

 If a student has received 3 Warning Slips or demonstrated more severe-inappropriate behavior, a parent contact will be made.
 Students will also be required to fill out a Problem-Solving Exercise Sheet.
 Consequences may include: